tm-pats-laurel/hello-helm/docs/README.md

 - Troubleshooting

 ### DEPLOYMENT.md
-Step-by-step guide for deploying your application to Kubernetes with Helm.
+Step-by-step guide for deploying backend to Kubernetes with Helm.
 Covers all major Kubernetes distributions and includes detailed troubleshooting.

 **Key Topics:**
 - Prerequisites